JimSeker/networking/README.md

 <b>JavaNetwork/</b> is simple client and server code in java (not Android)

-<b>TCPServ</b> and <b>TCPclient<b> are paired app.
+<b>TCPServ</b> and <b>TCPclient</b> are paired app.
 They demo how two apps can commicate via a socket.
 Assumes emulators, but if you know the IP addres of TCPServ app, it will work on phones.

 <b>WebVeiwDemo</b> shows how to use the webView widget.